Gabya06/mueller/README.md

+# The Redacted Mueller Report

+*Who has time to read through over 400 pages to find out what is in the Mueller Report?
+Not Me!
+So when I found the link to the pdf version of the report I wondered what type of stuff was in there and sought out to extract some meaning from the report.
+This was my motivation when starting this project.

 ## Project Overview
 The goal of this project is to analyze the Mueller Report with visualizations and Sentiment Analysis.

 ## Data Processing and Cleaning
 Data downloaded from [CNN](https://cdn.cnn.com/cnn/2019/images/04/18/mueller-report-searchable.pdf) as a PDF report and there were 448 pages in the report.

-To get the data in a usable format, the PDF report had to be converted to text format.
+To get the data in a usable format, the PDF report had to be converted to text format:

 ```python
 def parsePDF(filename, page_start, page_end):